Rishabhbahuguna03/SQL/Use-cases/02_Case_02/02_Case_02_Referral_Growth_EduWave.md

 - their signup date, and
 - their city of origin.

-Recently, EduWave’s marketing analytics team observed that learners referred by a particular **top influencer (ID = 2)** generate high signup numbers but low course completion rates — indicating **shallow, incentive-driven growth**.
+Recently, EduWave’s marketing analytics team observed that learners referred by a particular **top influencer (ID = 2)** generate high signup numbers but low course completion rates, indicating **shallow, incentive-driven growth**.

-Leadership now wants to focus on **high-quality, sustainable learners** — those who joined organically or were referred by genuine peers rather than the top influencer.
+Leadership now wants to focus on **high-quality, sustainable learners** those who joined organically or were referred by genuine peers rather than the top influencer.

 ---